 May Allah bless you in it.

 Your application has been received.
-The Investment Committee will contact you within 10–14 days to arrange an orientation conversation.
+The firm will contact you within 10–14 days to arrange a short onboarding conversation.